![]() |

 Is the overnight train safe?

 Yes.
-In the sleeper it's comfortable and safe for families, solo females, for anyone.
+In the sleeping-cars it's comfortable and safe for families, solo females, for anyone.
 Look at the sleeper corridor above and see how quiet and civilised it is.
 Compartments in the Comfortline sleeping-car have a hotel-style card-key lock so the standard carriage keys used by railway staff can't open them from outside, only the sleeper attendant's master key-card can open them.
 In addition, also like a hotel, there's a security deadbolt which can only be locked and unlocked from inside.
 An attendant is on duty in the sleeping-car throughout the journey, he has a small galley at the end of the corridor.

 -